 An effort to combat this concern has sparked some school communities to install cameras on school buses, ensuring that students are monitored and punished for any irresponsible acts.
 Yet, even with this step, some critics argue that cameras are not powerful enough to solve the dangers on buses.
 As the American Public Health Association reminds community members, a mere camera lens cannot capture every activity on a school bus.
 If a student is outside of camera range, then the student is essentially free from being monitored.

 This video looks at school bus safety concerns.

 More than 24 million students are reported to ride the 440,000 available public school buses each year, and many of these students have no other options for getting to and from school.
 Fortunately, experts believe that the violence occurring on some of the public school buses can be solved and avoided.

 Foremost, experts believe that bus drivers should be provided with more training opportunities, allowing drivers to learn more strategies for managing student behavior.
 Adding to this, as the APHA further reveals, student reports claim that when a bus driver establishes a bond with students, the overall behavior of students on a driver's bus tends to be much more positive.
 As a result, the APHA suggests, "Working to improve the overall climate in schools and developing a positive school culture is essential to safety for students both in school and on buses."

 Adding to these steps, the APHA also recommends bus-safety measures that include:

-Enforce policies that rewards positive steps, instead of just negative punishments
+- Enforce policies that reward positive steps, instead of just negative punishments